thegands/portfolio-source/_posts/blog/2016-03-09-deploy-sinatra.md

 After learning how to build a Ruby application with Sinatra, I immediately wanted to throw a simple app up on the web and play around with it, maybe even show it off.
 Being always frugal, I wanted to do this with a reliable and also free of charge hosting service, two things that are not usually provided together.
 Heroku seemed to be the obvious choice, even [The Ruby on Rails Tutorial][2] suggests [deploying your first Rails app to Heroku][3].

 ## OpenShift over Heroku
 I chose Red Hat's [OpenShift][4] service instead of Heroku for one reason: Heroku's [free tier][5] imposes mandatory idling on your app, forcing it offline 25% of every day.
 OpenShift's apps will happily serve content all day as long as there are no hiccups in their infrastructure.
-Don't get me wrong, Heroku provides amazing an amazing service for free.
+Don't get me wrong, Heroku provides an amazing service for free.
 It would not even surprise me if it would have been easier to get a Sinatra app online on Heroku instead of OpenShift.
 But Heroku's mandatory idling was simply unacceptable for me.
 Luckily, I thought, OpenShift had a Sinatra QuickStart to instantly deploy a working foundation of a Sinatra app!

 Upon using OpenShift's [Sinatra QuickStart][6] I soon discovered that it would only function out of the box with OpenShift's Ruby 1.9 'cartridge'.
 There was even a [3 month old issue on GitHub][7] for it with no apparent solution.
 Since I didn't want to get shut out of being able to use fun Ruby 2 features like [keyword arguments][8], I set out to get the Sinatra QuickStart working under OpenShift's Ruby 2.0 cartridge.
 Turns out all it took was a [simple tweak to the <mark>Gemfile.lock</mark>][10] file!
 Having figured that out I was ready to get an app online.